ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ### Other Smart Contract Languages

-[Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, continues to the be the most used smart contract language other than Solidity with 23.9% respondents; a slight increase than last year.
+[Yul](https://docs.soliditylang.org/en/latest/yul.html), an intermediate language for Solidity, continues to the be the most used smart contract language other than Solidity with 23.9% respondents; a slight increase compared to last year.

-[Vyper](https://docs.vyperlang.org), a pythonic EVM language, with 11.9% ranks as the second most used language other than Solidity.
+[Vyper](https://docs.vyperlang.org), a pythonic EVM language, ranks as the second most used language other than Solidity with 11.9%.

 This trend is similar to last year so far with just a small increase in the percentages.

-The group [Huff](https://docs.huff.sh) (9.3%), [Cairo](https://www.cairo-lang.org/docs/) (5.8%), and [Sway](https://fuellabs.github.io/sway/) (2.1%) make it to the list second year in a row.
+[Huff](https://docs.huff.sh) (9.3%), [Cairo](https://www.cairo-lang.org/docs/) (5.8%), and [Sway](https://fuellabs.github.io/sway/) (2.1%) make it to the list second year in a row.

-[Fe](https://fe-lang.org/docs/) (1.8%) also makes it into the chart yet again with the exception of Rust missing the cut this year.
+[Fe](https://fe-lang.org/docs/) (1.8%) also makes it into the chart again this year.
+However, Rust was not mentioned often.

 ![Other Smart Contract Languages](slide49)